 How to get to the next level in yoga?

-To get to the next level and unfold another layer of yourself and yogic journey, you can consider taking a 200 Hour Yoga Teacher Training course in India at Yoga India foundation.
-This is a wonderful opportunity to grow your practice, learn yoga in its birth place India and study with the most experienced teachers.
-At Yoga India Foundation you get to -besides the asana practice- learn about meditation, pranayama, kriyas, mantras, karma yoga, Ayurveda and emotional blockage treatment as well.
+To get to the next level and unfold another layer of yourself and your yogic journey, you can consider taking a 200 Hour Yoga Teacher Training course in India at Yoga India foundation.
+This is a wonderful opportunity to grow your practice, learn yoga in its birthplace India and study with the most experienced teachers.
+At Yoga India Foundation you get to -besides the asana practice- learn about meditation, pranayama, kriyas, mantras, karma yoga, Ayurveda, and emotional blockage treatment as well.